 The Society's Dementia Friends programme aims to change the way the nation thinks of dementia.
 By delivering sessions to groups of staff in organisations and companies such as the Port of Milford Haven, Alzheimer's Society spreads the message quickly by word of mouth.
 Using Champions, trained friends who themselves spread the word, they hope that understanding of dementia will quickly become more established.

-↓ Training new Dementia Friends -Alzheimer's Society hopes teaching groups, such as employees at larger companies, about dementia of the needs of those living with
+Training new Dementia Friends -Alzheimer's Society hopes teaching groups, such as employees at larger companies, about dementia will improve society's understanding of the needs of those living with the condition.